 When Component Gateway is enabled on a cluster, you can connect to component

 web interfaces running on the cluster's first master node by clicking links

-provided on the GCP Console.
+provided on the Cloud Console.
 Component Gateway also sets

 with a map of port names to URLs.
 As an alternative to using the console,